gabriel403/autonomicpilot.co.uk/_posts/2013-09-22-converting-svn-to-git.md

     git push origin --all
     git push origin --tags

-And now we have you repo, covnerted from SVN to Git and hosted on Github.
+And now we have you repo, converted from SVN to Git and hosted on Github.
 Enjoy!